GPU Pods

 Image Requirements

-Must be x86 architecture
+• Must be compiled for x86 architecture

-Must be Debian/Ubuntu
+• Must be Debian/Ubuntu

 1. Deploy Click Deploy to complete the process.